charlyoleg2/parame78/README.md

 This repo is a typical designer-repository using [parametrix](https://charlyoleg2.github.io/parametrix/).
 The design-library and its associated UI and CLI are published as *npm-packages*.
-You can use it as template for starting your own design library.
+You can use this repo as template for starting your own design library.

 Links